martanne/bitpixie/README.md

 > [!warning]
 > Unfortunately, the running WinPE instance does not have a working
 > BitLocker setup.
-I built my own, but then the key would no longer
-> be in memory.
-Needs more investigation.
+It is [possible to use a customized version](./winpe/Customize-WinPE.ps1),
+> but this is currently not integrated in the automated build process and
+> successful exploitation sofar used the default image.
 >
 > At this point I would suggest to once more boot into the native recovery
 > environment where you should be able to unlock the disk.